ashleysamay/bididemo1024/docs/Documentation/getting-started.md

 ---
-title: Getting Started with BidiDemo1024
+title: Getting Started with Refactored
 excerpt: >-
-  This page will help you get started with BidiDemo1024.
+  This page will help you get started with the new experience.
 You'll be up and running in a jiffy!
 deprecated: false
 hidden: false